agstub/sglake-3D/README.md

 3. **stokes.py** contains the Stokes system solver and related functions.

-4. **mesh_fcns.py** contains functions that solve the surface kinematic equations, move the mesh, and return the grounding line positions.
+4. **mesh_fcns.py** contains functions that solve the surface kinematic equations and move the mesh.

 5. **boundary_conds.py** contains functions that mark the mesh boundary and apply boundary conditions.